 How Much Do Potatoes Weigh By Average Size?

-We have already covered the range of sizes that potatoes need to be to fit into the categories of small, medium, and large.
-We also briefly mentioned the weight ranges of these sizes.
+I’ve already covered the range of sizes that potatoes need to be to fit into the categories of small, medium, and large.

-Large: because of the laws of physics, large potatoes are going to have the highest average weight of all three classifications.
+• Large: Large potatoes will have the highest average weight of all three classifications.
 On average, a large potato weighs around 283.5 grams or 10 ounces.

-Medium: as a slightly smaller sized potato, you would be right to assume that medium potatoes are going to have a lighter average weight than large potatoes.
+• Medium: As a slightly smaller-sized potato, you would be right to assume that medium potatoes will have a lighter average weight than large potatoes.
 On average, medium potatoes weigh around 163 grams or 5.75 ounces.

-Small: on the lightest end of the scale, small potatoes are naturally going to have a lower average weight than both medium and large potatoes.
+• Small: Small potatoes naturally have a lower average weight than medium and large potatoes.
 On average, small potatoes weigh around 96.4 grams or 3.4 ounces.

 It is important to note that not all potatoes that fit into the three size categories will have the average weight.
-In the case of large potatoes, they can be significantly larger and weigh significantly more than this.
+Large potatoes can be significantly larger and weigh significantly more than this.

-You are unlikely to get small potatoes that are much smaller than the average weight because quality control during the farming process often removes especially small potatoes.
+You are unlikely to get small potatoes that are much smaller than the average weight because quality control during the farming process often removes small potatoes, especially.

 How Much Does An Average Sweet Potato Weigh?